<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=355311964967439&amp;ev=PageView&amp;noscript=1">

 • The Playwright constraint is real.
 Browsers prohibit launching multiple instances with the same User Data Directory.
 Multi-agent concurrency requires separate userDataDir paths per agent.
 This is a fundamental browser isolation design, not a Playwright bug.

 • Self-hosted vs. managed is a deployment decision, not a feature decision.
 Steel gives you DIY open-source tooling.
-Browserbase (built by the Stagehand framework authors) gives you managed cloud infrastructure with self-healing automations.
+Managed cloud platforms give you hosted infrastructure with self-healing automations.
 Different operating models, both valid.

 • Pricing models cluster three ways: Browserless and Bright Data price by compute time or bandwidth consumed.
 Hyperbrowser prices by proxy count.
 Anchor doesn't publish, positioning as enterprise-only.